jordles/Capstone-Root-App-Frontend/README.md

 ## Recent Implementations

 * Utilizing Cloudinary to store uploaded images and videos, max file size is 500mb.
-* Ping our backend server to check if it is online and avoid wait time for initial login.
+* Ping our backend server to check if it is online and avoid longer wait time for initial logins.

 ## Learning Process